homelabos/homelabos/README.md

 Now run `make develop` to spin up a local instance inside a Vagrant machine.
 For easy access to the services run `vagrant ssh -c "cat /var/homelabos/homelab_hosts"`.
 Append the output of this to your machine's host file (usually `/etc/hosts`).
-Now you should be able to access http://servicename.localhost:2280/ for any services you have enabled in `config.yml`.
+Now you should be able to access http://servicename.localhost:2280/ where `servicename` is the name of any services you have enabled in `config.yml`.
 If you make changes to the Ansible scripts you can run `make provision` to run them again.

 ### Working locally on the documentation